couchbaselabs/json-skiff/README.md

 ### How to do more complex matching?

-If a JSON pointer isn't sufficient, take a look at [JsonSurfer](https://github.com/wanglingsong/JsonSurfer) which lets you use JSON Path to specify complex matching rules.
+If a JSON pointer isn't sufficient, take a look at [JsonSurfer](https://github.com/wanglingsong/JsonSurfer) which lets you use JSONPath to specify complex matching rules.

 ### Is this library an officially supported Couchbase product?